isgasho/finshir/README.md

 ----------

 ## Features
- - **Coroutines-driven.** Finshir uses [coroutines](https://en.wikipedia.org/wiki/Coroutine) instead of ordinary threads, which lets you open many more connections with fewer system resources.
+ - **Coroutines-driven.** Finshir uses [coroutines](https://en.wikipedia.org/wiki/Coroutine) (also called lightweight threads) instead of ordinary threads, which lets you open many more connections with fewer system resources.

  - **Generic.** Unlike other Low & Slow utilities, Finshir lets you transmit arbitrary data sets over the [TCP](https://en.m.wikipedia.org/wiki/Transmission_Control_Protocol) protocol.
 It may be partial HTTP headers, empty spaces, and so on.